“He who knows he has enough is rich.” ~Tao Te Ching, Chapter 33

 Besides our monthly electronic newsletter, we have a special set of action alerts for those who want to be in our rapid response network.
 Stay up-to-date on developments of the bills we are following at the state and federal level.
 We promise to keep you informed without overwhelming you, and to help you lead a more targeted, effective advocacy effort in your congregation.Sign up now.

 Overview of current bills and fact sheets

 Faith in Place is the lead organization on bills that will regulate hydraulic fracturing in Illinois.
 Faith in Place is working closely with other environmental groups to make sure that fracking is closely regulated in Illinois (see home page for updates).

 Travel to Springfield

 Every spring we participate in the Illinois Environmental Council Springfield Environmental Day.
-This year we have arranged two buses to take you to Springfield on Thursday, May 2.
+This year we have arranged three buses to take you to Springfield on Thursday, April 3, 2014.

 Postcards and in-district activity

 Faith in Place does an annual postcard campaign, providing as many postcards as your congregation wants on a single critical issue.
 We collect postcards on the issue we're focused on and deliver them to your representatives in Springfield.
 This allows for direct advocacy by many more people than are able to attend the annual Lobby Day in Springfield.
 Postcards are available this year.
 To request them, Email Brian.

 Federal advocacy through Illinois Interfaith Power & Light

 Our affiliation with the national Interfaith Power & Light organization informs our advocacy on federal issues.
 It also allows Faith in Place staff to attend the annual lobbying effort in Washington, DC, along with representatives of the faith community from across the country.
 Your support for a federal carbon cap is represented there through our participation in Interfaith Power & Light, and we will make sure that we visit the representatives of districts in which we have the greatest concentration of congregational partners.